Lemon coriander chicken curry is one of the very first curries I ever learned to cook. I cook dozens of curries now but this one is special to me.

 - Remove the chicken and drain off all but 3 Tbsp of oil.

-- Over medium heat, cook the garlic ginger paste until it stops sizzling, about 30 seconds.
+- Next, stir in the garlic ginger paste until it stops sizzling, about 30 seconds.

 - Now add the green chilies and cook another 30 seconds.